YaannSloot/NoodleBot/README.md

 *How stable is this bot?* - As stable as I can make it.
 If anything major keeps happening I'll try as hard as I can to get a patch out ASAP

 *Do you have a website for this bot?* - Yes.
 It is currently in the works and everything is being done from scratch.
 Once it looks presentable I'll add a link to it here

-*Do you plan on putting a dev team together?* - Maybe.
-Given how busy I am management for this project will be a lot of work and I don't know if I'll be able to keep an organized team together.
-If I do look in to it, I won't start exploring possible candidates until next summer.

 *Where can I report bugs?
 Do you have a support discord server?* - Will I make a support discord server?
 Maybe.
 At the very least I will be adding either a bug report command or a link to some bug reporting site i.e. zendesk or something.